GxGuzer/Building_my_own_Handmade_Hero/NOTES.md

 Casey always used `BitBlt()` to render on screen, it needs a source Device Context (DC) to keep the target bitmap send it to a destination DC that would be the Windows display buffer.

-But the function `StretchDIBist()` can perform a bitmap transference without the DC conversion, using DIBs.
+But the function `StretchDIBits()` can perform a bitmap transference without the DC conversion, using DIBs.

 `BitBlt()` used to be faster than `StretchDIBits()` but nowadays both functions make no relevant difference.